MicrosoftDocs/windows-dev-docs/windows-apps-src/design/controls-and-patterns/data-template-selector.md

 pm-contact: anawish
 ---

-# Data template selection: styling items based on their properties
+# Data template selection: Styling items based on their properties

 The customized design of collections controls are managed by a [DataTemplate](/uwp/api/windows.ui.xaml.datatemplate).
 Data templates define how each item should be laid out and styled, and that markup is applied to every item in the collection.
 This article explains how to use a [DataTemplateSelector](/uwp/api/windows.ui.xaml.controls.datatemplateselector) to apply different data templates on a collection and select which data template to use, based on certain item properties or values of your choosing.